skyprince999/skyprince999.github.io/_posts/2020-1-6-Telecom-SHAP-propensity-drivers.md

 [Link to Colab Notebook](https://github.com/skyprince999/100-Days-Of-ML/blob/master/Day%20%233-Telecom_case_study%2C_identifying_propensity_drivers.ipynb)

 ![Pulling the curtain on black box models](/images/Pulling_apart_curtains-768x510.jpg)

-Business Problem:

-We are trying to identify the drivers which will identify customers who are more likely to accept an offer (for up-sell)

 We convert the business problem to a data modeling problem: